ROCm/rocprofiler-sdk/source/docs/api-reference/counter_collection_services.md

 ### Buffered callback

 Data from collected counter values is returned through a buffered callback.
-The buffered callback routines are similar for dispatch and agent profiling except that some data such as kernel launch Ids is not available in agent profiling mode.
+The buffered callback routines are similar for dispatch and device counting except that some data such as kernel launch Ids is not available in device counting mode.
 Here is a sample iteration to print out counter collection data:

 ```CPP
     for(size_t i = 0; i < num_headers; ++i)